trusktr/docsify-scratchpad/README.md

   })
 </script>

-> **Note** If you see a bunch of garbled non-sense in below this line, that is because you're reading this on GitHub, not in a Docsify site or with Docsify-This, and you should click the [first URL above](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/trusktr/docsify-scratchpad/main&homepage=README.md&executeScript=true&toc=true&browser-tab-title=docsify-scratchpad&edit-link=https://github.com/trusktr/docsify-scratchpad/blob/main/README.md&toc-headings=h1,h2#/?id=markdown-extras) to view the rendered result.
+> **Note** If you see a bunch of garbled non-sense in above this note, that is because you are note reading this on a Docsify site or with Docsify-This (f.e. you may be reading this on GitHub), and you should click the [first URL above](https://docsify-this.net/?basePath=https://raw.githubusercontent.com/trusktr/docsify-scratchpad/main&homepage=README.md&executeScript=true&toc=true&browser-tab-title=docsify-scratchpad&edit-link=https://github.com/trusktr/docsify-scratchpad/blob/main/README.md&toc-headings=h1,h2&executeScript=true) to view the rendered result.